mesosphere/dcos-docs-site/pages/services/cassandra/2.4.0-3.0.16/configuration/index.md

 ### Test your multi-datacenter configuration

-Be sure to test your deployment using a Cassandra client.
+Be sure to test your deployment using a {{ model.techShortName }} client.